matipan/matipan.github.io/content/posts/exploring-dagger-building-a-ci-cd-pipeline-for-iac.md

 2. Use an ECS task or similar to run code that reads the data from S3 and ingest it into clickhouse.

 ## Conclusion
+TODO:
+* Have a hard and honest conclusion with the promise that Dagger shows but be honest where the rough edges are

 Dagger offers a compelling alternative to yaml and custom scripts in CI/CD pipelines.
 By leveraging code, we gain expressiveness, reusability, and the ability to integrate with a wide range of tools and services.
 As Dagger matures, I'm excited to see how it will continue to evolve and improve CI/CD practices.